AndreaPontrandolfo/sheriff/apps/docs-website-fumadocs/content/docs/core-philosophy/ruleset-design.md

 ---
 title: Ruleset design
-description: 📐 What opinions should you expect from Sheriff
+description: What opinions should you expect from Sheriff
 ---

-# Ruleset design

 ## No complex presets